 They can only move on land regions by themselves.
 They may be transported by sea by naval transport units (usually with a T symbol on their role) or even air transport units.
-This may vary according to scenarios, but transport feature is not used in Afrika Korps.
+This may vary according to the scenarios.
+This transport feature is not used in Winter War.